DucManhPhan/DucManhPhan.github.io/_posts/2020-04-11-Composite-Pattern.md

     This is done by configuring our objects into tree structures.
 Once our data is built by this way, we can treat individual objects the same as a composite object.
 In treating objects the same, we can apply operations or functions on both the individual and the composite, and expect them to work the same way.

 <br>

 ## Benefits & Drawback
 1. Benefits

+    - makes easily to add new kinds of components to our collection as long as they support a similar programming interface.

 2. Drawbacks